airnativeextensions/ANE-Debug/README.md

 ## Documentation

-The [Wiki](https://docs.airnativeextensions.com/docs/debug) forms the best source of detailed documentation for the extension along with the [asdocs](https://docs.airnativeextensions.com/asdocs/debug).
+The [documentation site](https://docs.airnativeextensions.com/docs/debug) forms the best source of detailed documentation for the extension along with the [asdocs](https://docs.airnativeextensions.com/asdocs/debug).

 Quick Example: